kelvin-k-yu/data1001-files/README.md

-# data1001-files
+# DATA1001 files
-Additional files for DATA1001
+For remote access by Rmarkdown file.
+Sensitive data should not be stored in this repository.